AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

   must have the `repo` scope.
 You may use the same access token that you used for container registry, just as long as it has both the `repo` scope and the `read:packages` scope enabled.
 You may also set this value through the environment variable `SCANTRON_GITHUB_PAT` within the scantron service.
 - `api_host_and_port`: This should be set to whatever host and port your CRS is using to send submissions to.
+- `teams.crs.taskme`: New as of rc4 is the `taskme` flag.
+You must set this to true if you want the competition server to send tasks to your CRS.

 ### `signoz/otel-collector-config.yaml`